oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 * **Technology Agnostic:**  The OpenC2 language defines a set of abstract atomic cyber defense actions in a platform and implementation agnostic manner
 * **Concise:**  An OpenC2 Command is intended to convey only the essential information required to describe the action required and can be represented in a very compact form for communications-constrained environments
-* **Abstract:**  OpenC2 Commands and responses are defined abstractly and can be encoded and transferred via multiple schemes as dictated by the needs of different implementation environments
+* **Abstract:**  OpenC2 Commands and Responses are defined abstractly and can be encoded and transferred via multiple schemes as dictated by the needs of different implementation environments
 * **Extensible:**  While OpenC2 defines a core set of actions and targets for cyber defense, the language is expected to evolve with cyber defense technologies, and permits extensions to accommodate new cyber defense technologies.

 ## 1.8 Suitability